HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 ```

 Some notes on Windows paths: use forward slashes even on Windows (`file:///C:/path/to/file`) since backslashes are interpreted as escape characters in XML.
 UNC paths use `file:///\\server\share\file`.
 Some parsers also support alternate data streams: `file:///C:/path/file.txt:zone.identifier`.

+#### Note on UNC path syntax
+The forward slash rule applies to local Windows file paths (`file:///C:/path/to/file`).
+UNC paths are an exception — they require the double backslash notation (`\\server\share\file`) because that is how the UNC convention is defined.
+Some parsers also accept forward slash equivalents (`file:////server/share/file`), but backslash notation is more broadly supported for UNC across Java-based parsers.

 ## Server Side Request Forgery (SSRF)